vapor-ware/synse-docs/docs/server/user/advanced.md

 would block until the gRPC request to the unreachable plugin timed out or failed to connect.

 With the notion of "active" vs "inactive", once a plugin fails a request once, it will be marked inactive so future requests do not need to block on it, resulting in a more timely response.
-Eventually, the plugin state is [refreshed](#plugin-refresh) and the plugin may become active again.
+When put into an inactive state, the plugin will attempt to reconnect to the plugin in a background task, exponentially backing off.
+Once Synse Server can reconnect with the plugin and get a response from it, the plugin is put back into an "active" state.

+[Plugin refresh](#plugin-refresh) is related to this notion of active/inactive, but the two concepts are different.
+Plugin refresh describes the process of searching for and registering new plugins, where as the "active/inactive" plugin state describes whether Synse Server was able to connect to that registered plugin.

 ## Secure Communication